DjangoGirls/tutorial-extensions/optional_postgresql_installation/README.md

 }
 ```

-Remeber to change `name` to the user name that you created earlier in this chapter.
+Remember to change `name` to the user name that you created earlier in this chapter.

 # Installing PostgreSQL package for Python